 Catch-up contribution defined

 Each year, there’s a limit to the amount you can put into a retirement savings account like a 401(k).
 These limits are set by the IRS and enforced by your plan administrator.
 Catch-up contributions let older taxpayers put a little extra in each year to accelerate retirement savings as older workers make a final push towards retirement.

 Whether it’s a 403(b), SARSEP, 457(b), or 401(k) catch-up contribution, it makes good financial sense to max out what you’re allowed to put into the account.
 If your employer matches the amount you contribute, that’s free money.
 Even if not, though, the money goes in pre-tax, which reduces the amount of your annual income that goes to the IRS.

 Understanding catch-up contributions

 Taxpayers can contribute a certain amount of earnings each year to a retirement savings account without paying taxes on that money.
-In 2020, that limit is $19,500, up $500 from 2019.
+In 2021, that limit is $19,500, the same as it was in 2020.
 Catch-up contributions let those over the age of 50 contribute an additional $6,500.

 Catch-up contributions for various retirement plan types

 If you have a retirement savings account through work, chances are it’s a 401(k) or 403(b).
 If you work for the government, it might be a 457(b).
 Often these plans allow you to contribute money before payroll taxes are applied in your paycheck.
 You don’t get away tax-free, though.
 With these plans, you pay taxes when you take the money out in retirement.